async-graphql/async-graphql/docs/en/src/procedural_macros.md

 }
 ```

-_Which way to define the type is up to you, I prefer to use derive._
+_Which way you use to define types is up to you, personally I prefer to use derive._